Simply Red: 2014–2015: Reunion, Big Love and 30th anniversary reunion tour

 On 3 November 2014, Simply Red announced that they would be reforming in Autumn 2015 for a 30th anniversary European tour, the Big Love Tour.
 The tour started on 20 October 2015 in Odense, Denmark, and ended on 26 August 2016 at the Summerdays Festival in Arbon, Switzerland, performing the following month an ultimate show on 10 September 2016 at the BMW Festival Night in Munich, Germany.
 The line-up for the reunion tour was the same as Simply Red's last formation with the exception of Roman Roth replacing Pete Lewinson as the drummer.
+The tour included a concert at Menora Mivtachim Arena in Tel Aviv, Israel, the band's first Israeli appearance since performances in Jerusalem and Tel Aviv in 1992.

 On 19 April 2015, the band announced that they would be releasing a new studio album, named Big Love, containing 12 new tracks.
 The new album was released on 29 May 2015.

 2016–2018: 25 Years of Stars Tour and Symphonica In Rosso

 On 11 November 2016, Simply Red embarked in Dublin, Ireland on the 25 Years of Stars Live Tour, celebrating the 25th anniversary of the release in September 1991 of Stars by playing live on stage the entire album in its original running order, while the second half of the show featured hits and classic Simply Red songs.
 The debut date in Ireland was followed by a 10-date UK leg starting on 13 November in Liverpool, England, and ending on 27 November at the O_{2} Arena in London.

 In 2017, the band headlined the Symphonica In Rosso event on 25, 26 and 28 October.
 A live album of the concert, Symphonica in Rosso – Live at Ziggo Dome, Amsterdam, was released on 23 November 2018.
 It peaked at number 58 on the UK Albums Chart.